CHILE: Alturas De Machu Pichu - Los Jaivas

 “ In bringing to life Neruda’s poetry, Los Jaivas manage to succeed in bringing mass attention to his valuable message and powerful words decades after its publication in 1950.”

 Los Jaivas’ album puts to music the work of legendary Chilean poet Pablo Neruda, who in the 1940s composed a seminal series of poems in his book Canto General.
-One of the sections of his book, entitled Alturas de Macchu Picchu, have great resonance to this day, as not only do they tackle important themes such as by honouring the legacy of the indigenous culture that is still often subjugated, but also they address the struggles that the slaves suffered in their construction of the Inca ruins.
-This bears much relevance nowadays as it serves to remind us of the value of the work that the exploited working classes do.
+One of the sections of his book, entitled Alturas de Macchu Picchu, has great resonance even to this day, as not only does it tackle important themes, honouring the legacy of the indigenous cultures that are still often subjugated, but it also addresses the struggles that the slaves suffered in their construction of the Inca ruins.
+This bears much relevance nowadays as it serves to remind us of the value of the work that the exploited working classes provide.
 By writing the poems which give credence to the labour of the anonymous slaves, rather than the rulers, Neruda commendably tried to rewrite history from the perspective of the oppressed rather than the oppressors.

-However, after all this is an album review site and although the themes addressed in Neruda’s poetry are striking, they are not the only aspect of Los Jaivas’ record that is worthy of analysis.
+However, after all, this is a music site and although the themes addressed in Neruda’s poetry are striking, they are not the only aspect of Los Jaivas’ record that is worthy of analysis.
 Whilst I am certain that the second track La Poderosa Muerte is the most famed and critically-acclaimed by prog fans, as it is so inherently of that genre, I personally found it overwhelming.
 Running at over 11 minutes long, I cannot say that I enjoyed much of it and whilst it was almost certainly intended to sound eerie and ominous it is just not really my bag.
 For me, I was much more drawn to the Andean aspects of the album.

 The symphonic prog tracks La Poderosa Muerte, Aguila Sideral and Antingua América were divided up by shorter Andean folk tracks.
-Whilst the record contains some exclusively folk songs like the opener Del Aire al Aire¸ an Andean instrumental extravaganza featuring cuatro, ocarina, tarka, palmas, quena and zampoña, I did find Antigua América particularly interesting for its merging of styles.
-This is because it begins with a pan flute lulling the listener into a false sense of security as one would expect another folk track, before emotions erupt in true prog-like fashion as an intense piano takes centre-stage before a full rhythm section kicks into play.
+Whilst the record contains some exclusively folk songs like the opener Del Aire al Aire¸ an Andean instrumental extravaganza featuring cuatro, ocarina, tarka, palmas, quena and zampoña, I did find Antigua América particularly interesting for its merging of various styles.
+It begins with a pan flute, lulling the listener into a false sense of security as one would expect on an ordinary folk track, before emotions erupt in true prog-like fashion as an intense piano takes centre-stage before a full rhythm section kicks into play.
 Whilst I did not love this album, I cannot fault it for its variety both between songs and within songs.
 There is some immense instrumentation and its beautiful chamber music culmination in the finale, Final, perfectly wraps up an album that delights on an intellectual level.